JCoils/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. servers and routers
 - [ ] Describe Middleware?
+    a function that takes data checks or edits it and passes it through
 - [ ] Describe a Resource?
+    can have crud operations performed on it
 - [ ] What can the API return to help clients know if a request was successful?
+    200 code

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? routes
 ## Project Setup

 Follow these steps to set up and work on your project: